jasonaaronwilson/omni-c/README.md

 1. automatically generated run-time reflection capabilities and other code generation niceties so you can focus on writing real code.
 Want to dump a structure for debugging?
 That code never needs to be written by hand on a case by case basis.
+(If gdb can do it, we can do it better).
 1. consistent naming of types uint64_t, etc. This promotes the same behavior across all platforms and IMHO looks nice (especially with the right syntax highlighting).
-Unlike Java, we didn't arbitrarily decide to not allow unsigned types.
+Unlike Java, we don't arbitrarily decide to not allow unsigned types.
 1. raw arrays without length are depcrecated as is other forms of pointer arithmetic.
-This will lead to a much safer language (though still not as safe as languages like Go).
+This will lead to a much safer language (though still not as safe as languages like Go which hide this functionality even though they still have it).
 1. interpolated strings are simply nicer than printf functions being easier to read in many cases.
 1. scheme like "let" *expressions* allows statements to be executed in